- What is anemia in toddlers?

 - The toddler is given vitamins in the form of dietary vitamin and supplements to cure anemia.

-- In cases such as thalassemia and sickle cell disease, where the body is innately unable to produce sufficient RBCs, the toddler could require a blood transfusion to treat anemia.
-Such transfusions are done at the direction of the pediatrician through intravenous drip over several hours.
+- In cases such as thalassemia and sickle cell anemia, where the body is innately unable to produce sufficient number of RBCs, the toddler could require a blood transfusion to manage anemia.
+Such transfusions are done by the pediatrician through intravenous drip over several hours.
 The toddler will have to return weekly or as prescribed by the doctor for repeated transfusion of fresh blood (24).

 - If the anemia is the result of bone marrow problem, then the doctor may suggest a bone marrow transplant.
 Transplants are particularly useful in case of leukemia where the bone marrow is unable to produce healthy red blood cells.
 The transplant is carried out either with the bone marrow cells of the toddler themselves (from healthy bones) or from that of a donor (25).